 Purpose and Scope

-This Software Interface Specification (SIS) describes the format and content of the Dawn Mission to Vesta and Ceres (Dawn) Gravity Science (GS) Raw Data Archive (RDA) for the Ceres phase of the mission.
-The Dawn Ceres Gravity (CEGR) RDA represents the complete archive of raw data from gravity science investigations conducted using the radio link between the Dawn spacecraft and the Deep Space Network (DSN) tracking stations.
-The archive is generated by the Dawn Gravity Science Team and the Dawn Science Center (DSC).
-It is maintained and distributed by the Planetary Data System (PDS).
+This Software Interface Specification (SIS) describes the format and content of the Gravity Science (GS) Raw Data Archive (RDA) for the Dawn mission after 'migration' from Planetary Data System (PDS) Standards version 3 (PDS3) to version 4 (PDS4).
+The Dawn GS RDA is the complete archive of raw data from gravity science investigations conducted using the radio link between Dawn and NASA Deep Space Network (DSN) tracking stations while the spacecraft orbited Vesta and Ceres.
+The archive was generated by the Dawn Gravity Science Team and the Dawn Science Center (DSC); it was originally delivered to, and has been maintained and distributed by, the PDS.
+The 'migration' was carried out by the Planetary Plasma Interactions (PPI) node of PDS; it allows users to take advantage of new features available under PDS4.

-Gravity Science (GS) is a subset of Radio Science (RS), and because of this, the terms Gravity Science and Radio Science are used interchangeably in this archive; as are the terms the Gravity Science Instrument (GSI) and Radio Science Subsystem (RSS).
+Gravity Science (GS) is a subset of Radio Science (RS); because of this, the terms Gravity Science and Radio Science are used interchangeably in this document.
+Similarly, the terms Gravity Science Instrument (GSI) and Radio Science Subsystem (RSS) are also used interchangeably.

 Data Overview

-This data set contains archival raw, partially processed, and ancillary/supporting gravity science data acquired during the Dawn mission while the spacecraft was in orbit around the asteroid Ceres.
-The radio observations were carried out using the Dawn spacecraft and at Earth-based receiving stations of the NASA Deep Space Network.
-The data set was designed primarily to support generation of high-resolution gravity field models for Ceres.
-Of most interest are likely to be the Orbit Data Files in the ODF directory, which provided the raw input to gravity investigations, as well as the ionospheric and tropospheric media calibration files in the ION and TRO directories, respectively.
+This archive contains raw, partially processed, and supporting gravity science data acquired while Dawn was in orbit around the asteroid Vesta and the dwarf planet Ceres.
+The radio observations were carried out using the telecommunications equipment aboard the Dawn spacecraft and at Earth-based stations of the NASA Deep Space Network.
+The data were collected to support generation of high-resolution gravity field models for the two target bodies — see, for example, Reference [2].

+Of most interest are likely to be the Orbit Data Files (ODFs), which provided the raw radio range and Doppler input to the gravity investigations, and the ionospheric and tropospheric media calibration files (ION and TRO files, respectively).

-The closed-loop system of the Deep Space Network used a phase-lock loop in the ground receiver to track the downlink signal from the Dawn spacecraft, reporting both amplitude and frequency at rates typically of 1-10 times per second.
+The closed-loop receiving system of the Deep Space Network used a phase-lock loop to track the downlink signal from the Dawn spacecraft, recording both amplitude and frequency measurements at rates of typically 10 times per second.
 Closed-loop data are efficient for characterizing slowly changing signals and are the input to operational navigation and orbit-determination processes.

-The data set includes one type of primary data, the ODF.
-TNFs (Tracking and Navigation Files) are the output of the closed-loop receiver.
-Orbit Data Files (ODFs) are compressed versions of TNFs.
-ODFs are specifically targeted to spacecraft navigators and scientists interested in gravity fields.little or most
+The Vesta archive includes one type of primary data — the ODF.
+TNFs (Tracking and Navigation Files) are the output from the closed-loop receiver.
+ODFs are abstracted and compressed versions of TNFs specifically targeted to spacecraft navigators and scientists interested in gravity fields.
+Measurements of little or no interest to most navigators and scientists are omitted in the TNF to ODF conversion; measurements that are of interest are often averaged in time during the conversion to reduce noise and ODF data volume.
+The Ceres archive includes ODFs for 2015 and 2016; it includes TNFs (only) for 2018.

 Typical users of these data might analyze range and Doppler measurements in ODFs to reconstruct the spacecraft trajectory.
-Relevant questions would include the measurement uncertainties in range and Doppler at different DSN antennasThose uncertainties could then set constraints on any model of Ceres's gravity field developed later, for example.
+Relevant questions would include the measurement uncertainties in range and Doppler at different DSN antennas.
+Those uncertainties could then set constraints on models of gravity fields developed later.

+The migration from PDS3 to PDS4 primarily affected metadata.
+Except for minor simplifications in format (for example, padding lines in ASCII files with blanks so that all records have equal length), there were no changes to data files.
+However, new labels were written in XML to describe the data in more detail, and the data were organized into new hierarchies of bundles, collections, and products to facilitate tracking, inspection, and scientific analysis.

 Content Overview